-“I started out in sports,” is how Keenan Davis begins to explain his unlikely journey from his dream of playing football at Louisiana State University (LSU) to becoming a faculty member in the Northeastern Master of Science in Regulatory Affairs of Food and Food Industries and Master of Science in Applied Nutrition programs.
+“I started out in sports,” is how Keenan Davis begins to explain his unlikely journey from his dream of playing football at Louisiana State University (LSU) to becoming a faculty member in the Northeastern Master of Science in Regulatory Affairs and Master of Science in Applied Nutrition programs.
 Both programs are unique offerings at Northeastern, combining subjects in the life sciences, agricultural planning, food science, nutrition, law, economics, international relations, and regulatory policy.

 When an injury prevented Davis from continuing with football, he decided to learn the business of sports instead, and worked in LSU’s athletic department.
 A post-college internship in public relations for the Chicago Bulls gave way in 2001 to a full-time position with the National Football League’s (NFL) New York office.
 Two promotions later, Davis found himself, improbably, traveling between Hamburg, Dusseldorf, Cologne, Frankfurt, and Amsterdam, promoting the NFL’s effort to create a global market for the game.